 Reading Recovery teachers use several other instruments to observe students’ progress over time.
 Teachers keep daily lesson records to keep track of each child’s emerging competencies in reading and writing.
 Teachers collect and study running records of text, writing books, and weekly records of reading and writing vocabulary.
 This information is critical as teachers make careful decisions about their teaching and the needs of the children in Reading Recovery.

 The Observation Survey was redeveloped in French several years ago as le sondage d’observation en lecture-écriture.
 It is used in Canada in French first language and French Immersion where Intervention préventive en lecture-écriture is implemented.
+You can read more about the development of the Observation Survey in French and Spanish in this article from the Journal of Reading Recovery.

 For more information on Observation Survey training for teachers, contact the CIRR.